deepset-ai/haystack-home/content/blog/haystack-nividia-integration/index.md

 Two crucial features are needed to support rapid prototyping during RAG development: the flexibility to experiment with many different models and features, and the ability to quickly switch between them.

 Both are at the heart of our design for Haystack 2.0.
-New integrations with microservices from the NVIDIA AI Enterprise software platform, including NVIDIA NIM and NeMo Retriever, now allow you to iterate even faster across your RAG development cycle and give you full flexibility with deployment options: - Visit [NVIDIA API Catalog](https://ai.nvidia.com)to quickly experiment with the latest GPU-accelerated generative AI models on NVIDIA-hosted API endpoints.
+New integrations with microservices from the NVIDIA AI Enterprise software platform, including NVIDIA NIM and NeMo Retriever, now allow you to iterate even faster across your RAG development cycle and give you full flexibility with deployment options: - Visit [NVIDIA API Catalog](https://ai.nvidia.com) to quickly experiment with the latest GPU-accelerated generative AI models on NVIDIA-hosted API endpoints.
 And then switch easily to self-hosted NVIDIA NIM microservice containers that can run in your own VPC or self-hosted cloud.
 [Learn more about taking RAG applications from pilot to production in this NVIDIA blog](https://developer.nvidia.com/blog/how-to-take-a-rag-application-from-pilot-to-production-in-four-steps/).

 ## What is NVIDIA NIM?